shwethaanand7/exoplanet-detection-ML-ANN/README.md

 This project uses both **Machine Learning (ML)** algorithms and an **Artificial Neural Network (ANN)** to classify whether a star system contains an exoplanet (`LABEL` 1) or not (`LABEL` 0).
 The dataset includes flux values collected from stellar light curves, which are analyzed and modeled to make accurate predictions.

 ---
+The dataset can be downloaded from kaggle. https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data
+---

 ## Libraries Used